umarsheikh/gc-test-app/README.md

   - Option 2: Create Picture models for User & Trip (ie. Avatar, TripPicture).

 2. Please state your choice of option 1 or option 2, and the reasons for your decisions (pro & con).
 Please answer this in the README.md
+Option 1 seems better.
+The pros are:
+a) Each image file is just data, with its attributes.
+Also, it has the same information no matter if it is assocaited with user, agency, or any other record.
+Our program should be smart enough to store images easily, but then the business logic should decide which image type, or what it is, whether it is a picture, or an avatar, or a logo etc. These differences can be represented in the type column, which will let our program decide how to interact with it.
+If we create separate tabels for them, then we are essentially creating different names for the same data just because they differ in the associations.
+b) all have the same data, so makes sense to have just one table, and determine who it is associated with through polymorphic associations

+The cons include:
+a) extra imageable_type and imageable_name columns

 3. Use Test Driven Development (Rspec + Capybara) to write acceptance/request tests for the uplaod UI workflow.

 4. Implement a crop image handler using carrierwave & rmagick (You might want to add a 'Crop' button on the Picture selection window).